 Vietnam is a beautiful country with a fascinating history, beaches, mountains and vibrant cities.
 Of all the places I’d choose to go back to in Vietnam, Hoi An would be right at the top of my list.
 Why?
 Not only are there many intriguing things to do in Hoi An, but there are also fabulous beaches and an atmospheric old town.

 Hoi An is located in the province of Quang Nam on the south-central coast of Vietnam.
-A vibrant Southeast Asian trading port from the 15th to 19th centuries, one of the best reasons to visit Hoi An is to soak up the historic ambience and explore it’s a UNESCO World Heritage architecture.
+A vibrant Southeast Asian trading port from the 15th to 19th centuries, one of the best reasons to visit Hoi An is to soak up the historic ambience and explore it’s a UNESCO World Heritage architecture and many of Vietnam’s best landmarks.

 Hoi An’s culture is a blend of Chinese, Japanese, Dutch and Indian brought to the region by traders and sailors who settled in the area as far back as the 16th century.